tallysmartins/noosfero/README.chef.md

 ```

 This will perform some initial configuration to the system that is required
 before doing the actual deployment.
+This command should only be
+runned **one** time.

 After that: